Mstager/junco_flexibility_scripts/README.md

 This repository includes scripts to replicate the analyses in:

 **Stager M, Senner NR, Swanson DL, Carling MD, Eddy DK, Grieves TJ, and Cheviron ZA.
 2021.
 Temperature heterogeneity correlates with intraspecific variation in physiological flexibility in a small endotherm.
-Nature Communications, accepted.**
+Nature Communications, 12: 4401. https://www.nature.com/articles/s41467-021-24588-6**

 Included are: